 James Fetter joined Brown Goldstein & Levy as a Disability Rights Fellow in September 2018.
 His practice focuses on disability rights and other civil litigation.

-Prior to joining the firm, James served as a judicial extern for the Honorable Maureen O’Connor, Chief Justice of the Ohio Supreme Court, and for the Honorable Terence Kemp of the Southern District of Ohio.
+Prior to joining the firm, James served as a judicial extern for the Honorable Maureen O’Connor, Chief Justice of the Ohio Supreme Court, and for the Honorable Terence Kemp of the United States District Court for the Southern District of Ohio.

-During law school, James worked as a law clerk at ACLU of Ohio, conducting legal research in support of ongoing and prospective litigation.
+During law school, James worked as a law clerk at ACLU of Ohio.
 He also worked as a legal intern at Disability Rights Ohio and as a summer associate in a global law firm’s litigation and employment practice groups.

 - Ohio State University Moritz College of Law, J.D., magna cum laude, Order of the Coif, 2018

 - Emory University, B.A., with highest honors, 2005